syncarr/syncarr/README.md

     url = http://127.0.0.1:8080
     key = XXXXX
-    profile_filter = 1080p # add a filter to only sync contents belonging to this profile (can set by profile_filter_id as well)
+    profile_filter = 1080p # add a filter to only sync contents belonging to this profile (can set by profile_filter_id as well) quality_match = HD- # regex match to only sync content in instance A that matches this quality profile (example will match HD-720p and HD-1080p profiles but not HD4k)

     [sonarrB]
     url = http://127.0.0.1:8080